cloudify-examples/nodecellar-auto-scale-auto-heal-blueprint/README.md

 ### Step 4: Unnstall the demo application

-Now lets run the `uninstall` workflow.
+Now run the `uninstall` workflow.
 This will uninstall the application, as well as delete all related resources. <br>

 ```shell